Energinet-DataHub/green-energy-hub/src/messaging/source/Readme.md

 All rules declarations must be generic (`where TRequest : IActionRequest`) because NRules matching happens against fact *types*.
 While matching the fact against the common interface `IActionRequest` will cause rules to execute, the validation cannot access any properties properties on the object; using generics, the `TRequest` can represent the expected and specific shape of the request and if we constrain `TRequest` using property-based interfaces, we can also guarantee their presence at compile time.

-Thus, the solution defines interfaces for various properties available on requests; for example `IRequestHasCustomerId` defines a single property `CustomerId`.
-A rule that requires `CustomerId` would then constrain its `where TRequest : IActionRequest, IRequestHasCustomerId` to expose the property for validation in the rule action.
+Thus, the solution defines interfaces for various properties available on requests; for example `IHubMessageHasCustomerId` defines a single property `CustomerId`.
+A rule that requires `CustomerId` would then constrain its `where TRequest : IActionRequest, IHubMessageHasCustomerId` to expose the property for validation in the rule action.

 Rule sets bind a group of `Rule`s to a particular request type by implementing `IRuleSet<HubActionRequestType>`.
-However, type references to rules in their static enumeration should be kept generic (i.e. `typeof(NonNegativeCustomerIdRule<>)`) so that the rule set can be composable; for example one may wish to create a "Customer" rule set that applies a set of validations to any request that references a `CustomerId` (via `IRequestHasCustomerId`).
+However, type references to rules in their static enumeration should be kept generic (i.e. `typeof(NonNegativeCustomerIdRule<>)`) so that the rule set can be composable; for example one may wish to create a "Customer" rule set that applies a set of validations to any request that references a `CustomerId` (via `IHubMessageHasCustomerId`).

 As such, having rule sets listing generic `Rule` instances permits for composing rule sets at compile time and binding the `Rule` instances to the correct `TRequest` at runtime (which happens in the `NRulesEngine` class).